August 18th, 2019

 Zero in Steamboat

 Again, I’ll combine these two days to avoid writing too much about mundane stuff on a zero day.
-My aunt has to go back to work at 1pm, which works out perfect for to get things done in town.
+My aunt has to go back to work at 1pm, which works out perfect for us to get things done in town.
 She lets me borrow her car so that we can go grocery shopping and to the gear store for a new fuel canister.
-We also go to the visitor’s center to get free CDT socks that they are giving away to thru-hikers.
-The package also comes with a day pass to the town hot springs and a card for a free beer at a brewery called Mountain Tap.
+We also go to the visitor’s center to get free Point6 CDT socks that they are giving away to thru-hikers.
+The package comes with a day pass to the town hot springs and a card for a free beer at a Mountain Tap brewery.
+Thanks to all the sponsors for putting together this nice thru-hiker welcome package…you and Steamboat rock!

 As luck would have it, the brewery is closed on Mondays and we have already made plans with No Shoes to go to the Strawberry Park hotsprings outside of town.
 Oh well.
 We get old-fashioned sodas at Lions Drugstore instead.
 The place has been around with its soda fountain for over 100 years.
 I went there as a kid and also sat on the plastic horse outside…Steamboat is so full of nostalgia for me.